 World Heart Day (WHD)

-Annually, the World Heart Day is marked globally on September 29th.
+Annually, World Heart Day is marked globally on September 29th.
 The month of September/October every year is used by the Nigerian Heart Foundation to build core awareness about cardiovascular diseases and related issues and localizes the global theme to create events that are relevant to our population.
 Nigerian Heart Foundation partners with Government and their Agencies, Ministries, Corporate Organizations and the Media.
 The events are created to run for a month.
-Click here for more information of World Heart Day 2021.
+Click here for more information on World Heart Day 2021.

 National Heart Awareness Campaign

 The National Heart Awareness campaign is an initiative promoted by the Nigerian Heart Foundation and our major partners in recognition of the rising prevalence of Cardiovascular disease in the Nigerian population.
 The campaign is to create awareness on the issue of Heart health throughout Nigeria.
 The target population will be those in workplaces – in the public and private sectors, and artisans in all areas of business endeavour.